tttor/ctrl-foundation/method/actor-critic/pgql_donoghue_2017.md

 * establish an equivalency between action-value fitting techniques and actor-critic algorithms,
   * showing that regularized policy gradient techniques can be interpreted as advantage function learning algorithms
 * better data efficiency and stability of PGQL when compared to actor-critic or Q-learning alone
 * show that TD-actor-critic (Konda & Tsitsiklis, 2003) is equivalent to expected-SARSA (Sutton & Barto, 1998, Exercise 6.10) with Boltzmann exploration where the Q-values are decomposed into advantage function and value function.

+## background
+* vanilla online variants are
+  * on-policy only and
+  * not able to take advantage of off-policy data

 ## comment
 ?